Check if you need a WWVP registration

 To update your WWVP registration with your new name or gender, visit an Access Canberra service centre and bring:

-• one extra document showing the link between your new and previous details.
+• one extra Australian issued document showing the link between your new and previous details.
 For example, a marriage certificate or change of name certificate issued by a state or territory.
+Ceremonial and celebrant issued marriage certificates are not accepted

 • a completed change of name form (if you've changed your name).